psychosophonis/truffledapps/README.md

 The first tutorial is an extension of our 'Greeter' hello world examples linked on our web page.
 The second set of files is for a more complex project puts a web frontend on a gambling contract BouncingWishingWell.sol.

+The tutorial detail below the numbered steps adds more explanation but leaves out most of the steps already performed in our first tutorial.
+You must have changed or copied across index.html, app.js, truffle.js, greeter.sol, 2_deploy_contracts.js, unlocked your account, truffle migrate you contract to the rinkeby network for any of this to work.

+The numbered steps try to repeat all necessary steps to migrate and interact with the greeter project.
+If I have left anyhting out let me know.

 1. Make a new directory for your truffle project - call it greeter.
 2. Navigate to that folder in a command line editor.
 3. With truffle installed type > truffle init webpack. (you may need to install nodejs and truffle before proceeding)